 What do I need to know before I come to a weekly meditation session?

 The session will include 30 minutes of sitting meditation followed by a round of silent walking meditation.
-There may or not be a short chanting service led by the Bellmaster, and then a Dharma talk and discussion will be led the teacher, Fred Eppsteiner or a senior student.
-If tea is offered after the session in the location where you are attending, you are cordially invited to come and get acquainted.
+There may or not be a short chanting service led by the Bellmaster, and then a Dharma talk and discussion will be led the teacher, Fred Eppsteiner, or a senior student.
+If tea is offered after the session, you are cordially invited to come and get acquainted.

 We ask that all who join us observe a few points of meditation hall "etiquette" to help make everyone's experience comfortable and meaningful:

 What is the Florida Community of Mindfulness?

 The Florida Community of Mindfulness (FCM) is a nurturing and supportive practice community in the Buddhist tradition of Thich Nhat Hanh.
 FCM provides a "home" where people can train in the Buddhist path of understanding and love with a compassionate, caring community.

 What is "mindfulness"?